CharleeWa/Love-Bootstrap-Coding/README.md

 README.MD
 ```

 Note.
-This project use `Bootstrap v5.2.0`, It does not support any version of IE, including IE 11.
+This project is based on `Bootstrap v5.2.0`, which does not support any version of IE, including IE 11